anabaei/javalearn/JavaSpring.md

     void delete(Long id);
 }
 ```
-* Now in the same package creaet a class to implement this interface call it(when you create a class in eclipse click on `add` to have interface in your class.
+* Now in the same package creaet a class to implement this interface. (when you create a class in eclipse click on `add` to have interface in your class to implement Greeting Interface.
-* Then annotate class wiht `@Service` when application starts it automatically manages classes with `@service` annotation.
+* Then add annotate class wiht `@Service` when application starts it automatically manages classes with `@service` annotation.
 * Then copy paste all helper methods from controller to service with attributes then wire service into controller.
-Change delete method name to remove because we define a publice delete on greeting service!
+Change delete method name to remove because we define a publice delete on greeting service
 ```java
 // in controller add interface as
 @Autowired
 	private GreetingService greetingService;
 ```
+* In fact we migrate temporary data access login from web service controller layer of application to bussiness service layer of application so just copy pate logic from controller into bussiness service and after that refactor controller to use bussiness service

 *Then all the services are available, like
 ```java
 //old